 Indianapolis is a consolidated city-county government.
 The population shown here is the consolidated total (SUMLEV=170), which combines the city government with the surrounding county.
 Separately-incorporated enclaves are excluded from this total but counted on their own rows.
 Density and land area are derived from the balance-entry geometry and are slightly overstated as a result.
 See the methodology for the SUMLEV=170 ↔ balance-entry mapping.

-What's the median income in Indianapolis?
+What is the median household income in Indianapolis?

 Median household income is 15% below the U.S. median ($66,307 vs $77,719); 15.8% live in poverty — 3.3 points above the 12.5% U.S. rate.